W3llgun/UnityPaintTool/README.md

 # UnityPaintTool

-Tool for adding easily lot of objects in the scene.
+Tool to easily add lot of objects in the scene.

 Paint Parameter